skylight-hq/skylight.digital/pages/brand/illustration/illustration_types.md

   <div class="grid__content" markdown="1">
 Illustrations for posts, such as a case study or blog article, use 1–2 (three if absolutely needed) bright colors from the illustration palette.

-These images are always full-bleed with a background color.
+These images are always full bleed with a background color.
 </div>
 </div>